jvandenaardweg/homebridge-itho-daalderop/README.md

 If you want to use the MQTT API, you will need to install and configure a MQTT broker on your local network.
 I recommend using [Mosquitto](https://mosquitto.org/).
 The IP address of the MQTT broker is required to configure the plugin in Homebridge and in the WiFi Add-on module.

-## Getting started
+## Installation

-This plugin requires Node 14 or higher
+This plugin requires Node 14 or higher to be installed.

 ```
 npm install -g homebridge-itho-daalderop